GNOME/glibmm/README.win32.md

-  * Make a new copy of the entire source tree to some location, where the build is to be done; then in `$(srcroot)\MSVC_NMake` run `nmake /f Makefile.vc CFG=[release|debug]`, which will first copy and generate the following files with the proper info (this step will also be run if the following files are not present in the unpacked source tarball):
+  * Make a new copy of the entire source tree to some location, where the build is to be done; then in `$(srcroot)\MSVC_NMake` run `nmake /f Makefile.vc CFG=[release|debug]`, which will first copy and generate the following files with the proper info (mote that this step will also be run if the following files are not present in the unpacked source tarball, meaning that in this case a PERL installation needs to be found in PATH or specified in the NMake commandline with PERL=<path_to_perl.exe>):
 ```
 $(srcroot)\MSVC_NMake\glibmm\glibmmconfig.h
 $(srcroot)\MSVC_NMake\giomm\giommconfig.h